AzerPUG/DruidOnly-Raids/README.md

 - 2 Armor Kits.
 - 20 Potions.
 (Applicable for your role).
 Feasts will be provided, if you rather eat personal food, bring at least 20!

+# Signing Up.
+If you read this document and are willing to abide by the rules stated here (